Elton Brand: Return to the 76ers and second retirement (2016)

 On January 4, 2016, Brand came out of retirement to re-enter the NBA, citing that Duke coach Mike Krzyzewski helped convince him to return to play.
 Later that day, he signed with the Philadelphia 76ers, returning to the franchise for a second stint.
 On January 26, he was activated for the first time, but did not play for the 76ers against the Phoenix Suns.
 On March 4, he made his season debut for the 76ers, playing in an NBA game for the first time since May 20, 2015.
 In 13 minutes off the bench, he recorded eight points and four rebounds in a 112–102 loss to the Miami Heat.
 On March 12, he recorded a 10-point game against the Detroit Pistons, scoring in double digits for the first time since April 14, 2014.
 On March 27, he recorded a second 10-point game in a loss to the Golden State Warriors.
 Two days later, he scored seven points and grabbed a season-high nine rebounds in a loss to the Charlotte Hornets, as he became the 51st player in NBA history to reach 9,000 career rebounds.

 On September 7, 2016, Brand re-signed with the 76ers.
 However, on October 20, 2016, he announced his second retirement.

 Post-playing career

 On December 6, 2016, Brand was named as the player development consultant of the Philadelphia 76ers.
 On August 28, 2017, he was named general manager of the Delaware 87ers (now Delaware Blue Coats).

 On September 20, 2018, Brand was promoted to general manager position of the Philadelphia 76ers.
-He extended his contract in 2020.
+During the 2018-19 season, Brand traded for Jimmy Butler and Tobias Harris.

+After the Sixers lost in the conference semifinals, Brand made a series of offseason moves that many, including star center Joel Embiid, believe have come back to haunt the team.
+Brand re-signed Harris to a 5-year, $180 million contract, re-signed Simmons to a 5-year, $170 million, and signed Al Horford to a four-year, $97 million (with $12 million in bonuses) contract; meanwhile, he allowed Butler and JJ Redick to walk.
+Harris has yet to reach an All-Star game in his career; Simmons missed the 2020 playoffs, crumbled in the 2021 playoffs, and refused to play for the team thereafter; and the Sixers traded Horford after only one season, in which he posted a career low in field goal percentage and his fewest points-per-game in more than a decade.
+In contrast, Butler led the Miami Heat to the NBA Finals the season after leaving the Sixers, as well as in 2023.

+In late 2020, the 76ers hired Daryl Morey as President of Basketball Operations.
+Although the team simultaneously extended Brand's contract, Brand has ever since "remained mostly behind the scenes."